AMaxwell92/PosHTML/README.md

 PosHTML ( pronounced "posh-tee-em-el" ) is a simple PowerShell module designed to convert a lightly enriched Markdown syntax to static HTML.

-This project was originally created to provide a more visually appealing and easily readable format to review notes I prepared for meetings and similar.
-Development for this project will continually expand and eventually be folded into a separate tool that will allow generation of entire static websites with.
+This project was originally created to provide a more visually appealing and easily readable format to review notes I prepared for meetings and similar, as well as an opportunity to learn CSS!
+Development for this project will continually expand and eventually be folded into a separate tool that will allow generation of entire static websites.

 ## Token Support Status